TechEmpower/FrameworkBenchmarks/frameworks/Rust/hyperlane/README.md

 ## Description

-> A lightweight rust http server with middleware, websocket, sse, and tcp support, built on tokio for cross-platform async networking, hyperlane simplifies modern web service development.
+> A lightweight, high-performance, and cross-platform rust http server library built on tokio, it simplifies modern web service development by providing built-in support for middleware, websocket, server-sent events (sse), and raw tcp communication, while offering a unified and ergonomic api across windows, linux, and macos, enabling developers to build robust, scalable, and event-driven network applications with minimal overhead and maximum flexibility.

 ## Database